Former speaker of the House and others suing Gov. Mark Gordon, state GOP over superintendent process

-The former speaker of the House and 15 others are suing Gov. Mark Gordon, the Wyoming Republican Party, the party's chairman and the Wyoming Republican state central committee over the recent state superintendent selection process.
+Former Wyoming Speaker of the House Tom Lubnau and 15 others are suing Gov. Mark Gordon, the Wyoming Republican Party, the party’s chairman and the Wyoming Republican State Central Committee over the recent state superintendent selection process.

-The complaint, filed in federal court, claims that the process of selecting the superintendent spot left vacant by Jillian Balow’s resignation is unconstitutional because a political party’s state central committee -- which is made up of one county chairman, one county committeeman and one county committeewoman -- is responsible for choosing the replacement candidates, thereby defying the “one man-one vote” principle in both the Wyoming and U.S. Constitutions.
+The complaint, filed Tuesday in federal court, claims that the process of selecting the superintendent spot left vacant by Jillian Balow’s resignation is unconstitutional because a political party’s central committee — which is made up of one county chairman, one county committeeman and one county committeewoman — is responsible for nominating replacements, thereby defying the “one man-one vote” principle in both the Wyoming and U.S. constitutions.

-In other words, the number of votes each county gets in this process is not proportional to their population, which the plaintiffs are claiming is unconstitutional.
+More specifically, the number of votes each county gets in the process is not proportional to its population, meaning Laramie County, population 99,500, has the same number of votes as Niobrara County, population 2,400, even though it’s roughly 41 times the size.
+That, according to the plaintiffs, is unconstitutional.

 People are also reading…

+Gordon intends to make a decision on a candidate by Thursday, his spokesman told the Star-Tribune.

+“[The governor] will carry out his duty within the five-day window according to the law,” said Michael Pearlman, director of communications for Gordon.

-Lubnau, who’s also a practicing attorney, is joined by 15 other plaintiffs: Dave Northrup, a former state lawmaker and an unsuccessful candidate for the superintendent position, Doug Camblin, the Campbell County GOP committeeman, Rex Arney, a former state lawmaker as well as a dozen voters from all across the political spectrum.
+Lubnau, who’s a practicing attorney and the current Campbell County state committeeman, is joined by 15 other plaintiffs.
+They include Dave Northrup, a former state lawmaker and an unsuccessful candidate for the superintendent position, Doug Camblin, the Campbell County GOP committeeman, Rex Arney, a former state lawmaker as well as a dozen voters from all across the political spectrum.

-Before the suit was filed, Lubnau sent a letter detailing his concerns over the constitutionality to Frank Eathorne, the party chairman, and Brian Shuck, the party’s lawyer, on Thursday, two days before the meeting to select the superintendent.
+Lubnau sent a letter detailing his concerns over the constitutionality to Frank Eathorne, the party chairman, and Brian Shuck, the party’s lawyer, on Thursday, two days before the meeting in which the central committee selected the superintendent.

 Party counsel didn’t mince words when asked about the letter Saturday.

-The current secretary of state, Ed Buchanan, was also put into office in this manner, as was Sen. John Barrasso the first time he assumed office.
+Wyoming Secretary of State Ed Buchanan also took office in this manner, as did U.S. Sen. John Barrasso.

-Buchanan told the Star-Tribune Monday that when he was going through this selection process he was not approached about the constitutionality of the situation.
+Buchanan told the Star-Tribune on Monday that when he was going through the selection process, he was not approached about the constitutionality of the situation.

-According to state statute, when the position of state superintendent is vacated, the central committee of the political party that person was affiliated with is responsible for nominating three candidates.
-The governor is then responsible for choosing one of the three, the statute continues.
+According to state statute, when the position of state superintendent is vacated, the central committee of the political party that person is affiliated with is responsible for nominating three candidates.
+The governor is then responsible for choosing one of the three.

 “At the end of the day we all need to follow the Constitution,” Crank said.